papry04/SOEN6481-TAS/README.md

 * Contact all minor stakeholders and interested community to announce project cancellation;
 * Archive the major project documentation
 ## Empirical Evidence and Examples:
+* Google Wave: In 2010, Google canceled its collaborative online communication and productivity platform, Google Wave.
+Despite high expectations, the project was canceled due to its complexity and difficulties in gaining user adoption.

+* Microsoft Courier: Microsoft's dual-screen tablet project, known as the Courier, was highly anticipated.
+However, in 2010, Microsoft decided to cancel the project, citing concerns about meeting consumer expectations and competition.

+* Boeing Sonic Cruiser: Boeing's Sonic Cruiser project aimed to develop a faster and more fuel-efficient passenger airplane.
+It was canceled in 2002 due to concerns about the aircraft's economic viability and the impact of the 9/11 attacks on the aviation industry.

+* Segway Centaur: The Segway Centaur was intended to be a self-balancing, four-wheeled electric vehicle.
+It was canceled before production began due to financial difficulties and a changing market landscape.

+* Nokia MeeGo: Nokia's MeeGo operating system was intended to compete with iOS and Android.
+However, it was canceled in favor of a partnership with Microsoft to use the Windows Phone operating system.

+* AOL's Patch: AOL's ambitious hyperlocal news project, Patch, aimed to deliver community-specific news.
+It faced financial challenges and was scaled back significantly, resulting in many layoffs and closures of local Patch websites.

+* Google Glass (1st Generation): Google's initial foray into smart glasses, Google Glass, generated significant buzz but faced privacy concerns and limited real-world applications.
+The project was canceled in its original form in 2015, though it evolved into enterprise applications.

+* Apple's Titan Car Project: Apple's secretive autonomous electric car project, codenamed "Project Titan," faced difficulties, including leadership changes and unclear objectives.
+The company shifted its focus from building a car to developing autonomous driving technology and software.

   ## References: